On average across the year,

-yes, New Mexico, United States is hotter than
+Is New Mexico, United States warmer or hotter than North Dakota, United States?

 New Mexico, United States's hottest month is July, with an average maximum temperature of 33°C/91°F, which is hotter than North Dakota, United States's hottest month (also July, with an average maximum temperature of 29°C/84°F).